Bloomsbury Publishing

 Bloomsbury Publishing plc is a British worldwide publishing house of fiction and non-fiction.
-It is a constituent of the FTSE SmallCap Index.
-Bloomsbury's head office is located in Bloomsbury, an area of the London Borough of Camden.
-It has a US publishing office located in New York City, an India publishing office in New Delhi, an Australia sales office in Sydney CBD and other publishing offices in the UK including in Oxford.
-The company's growth over the past two decades is primarily attributable to the Harry Potter series by J. K. Rowling and, from 2008, to the development of its academic and professional publishing division.
+Bloomsbury's head office is located on Bedford Square in Bloomsbury, an area of the London Borough of Camden.
+It has a US publishing office located in New York City, an India publishing office in New Delhi, an Australian sales office in Sydney CBD, and other publishing offices in the UK, including in Oxford.
+It is listed on the London Stock Exchange.

-The Bloomsbury Academic & Professional division won the Bookseller Industry Award for Academic, Educational & Professional Publisher of the Year in both 2013 and 2014.